Rome as a hot favourite detour destination for seasoned travelers

 Rome has the status of a global city.
 Rome is one of the main centres of Renaissance, Baroque, Classical, Imperial Roman, neoclassic and modern Fascist architecture.
 Rome is often visited by well-conditioned and cultured travelers as an unplanned stopover or as a detour or more like an unpopular destination not committing to return as they prioritise the most popular spots for infamous reasons as scams.

-When in Rome Gelato, black Italian coffee and chocolate croissants baked with butter are a 24/7 thing and a definitely must eats.
+When in Rome Gelato, black Italian coffee and chocolate croissants baked with butter are a 24/7 thing and a definitely must eats in Rome as a hot favourite detour destination for seasoned travelers.
 Roman food and wine trails are a must do.
 Cucina Romana tours are for the ultimate food connoisseurs who come to celebrate and learn the traditional style of cooking that dates back to the 15th century.

 The Hollywood classic film A Roman Holiday starring the starlet and diva in her own right Audrey Hepburn was shot here.
 Here is the starting guide to the best sights for a stopover.